Detached Garage Next to House: 7 Important Factors to Know

 Detached Garage Behind The House

-- Uncommon but effective placement choice, allowing the house’s front to be the focal point.
+- Uncommon but effective placement choice, allows the house’s front to be the focal point.

 - Garage doors can be parallel to the driveway, simplifying parking and enhancing functionality.